microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

     NoSeriesMgt.SaveNoSeries();
 ```
 New:
 You have two options here.
-Either you Peek the next No. and update, or use a batch.
-This depends on the use case, but using batch you ensure the number saved to the database is the DocNo.
+Either you Peek the next number and update, or use a batch.
+This depends on the use case, but by using a batch you ensure that the number saved to the database is the DocNo.
 ```
 if DocNo = NoSeries.PeekNextNo(GenJnlBatch."No. Series", EndDateReq) then
     NoSeries.GetNextNo(GenJnlBatch."No. Series", EndDateReq);